xjsender/haoide/README.md

 <img src="https://raw.github.com/xjsender/SublimeApex/master/screenshot/deploy%20component.png" />

 # Installation #
-This plugin support ST2 and ST3, firstly, install sublime text and then extract the zip file into your sublime package path.
+This plugin support Sublime Text 3, firstly, install sublime text and then extract the zip file into your sublime package path.
 Package Name in sublime should be SublimeApex, for example, "D:\Sublime347\Data\Packages\SublimeApex" is my installation path.

 Before start coding, you should initiate your project settings, you can keep your settings in Default Setting or User Setting, however, [User Settings] is prior to [Default Settings].